ErnstHot/TypeScript-for-Max/README.txt

 https://cmatskas.com/getting-started-with-typescript-and-sublime-text/

 This has not at all been thoroughly tested and has plenty of TODO's in the definition files, but the grunt work of writing the definitions has been done.
 Expect bugs.
-Feel free to contact me if you wish to contribute.

 INCLUDED IN THIS ARCHIVE
 	/Definitions